 1. Students will recognize facts of the profession of the dental health care system.
 DEA 0324 DEA 0324 The student will identify the roles and responsibilities of individual members of the dental health care team at levels.
-The student will correctly identify important eras of the history of dentistry. natomy and physiology of processes that affect them.
+3.Students will recognize a The student will correctly identify important eras of the history of dentistry. www.co.co.co.thet.effect.them the body as well as disease DES 0844 processes that affect them.
+DES 0844

 5.Students will identify properties, uses, and

 manipulation of dental materials.

 DES 0103L DES 0103L

-The student will fabricate and cement provisional/temporary crowns.
-I The student will acquire
+The student will fabricate and

+CIOWIIS. , ,

+crowns.

+cement provisional/temporary oreliminary impressions.

+The student will acquire